docker/docs/content/security/for-admins/single-sign-on/configure/configure-idp.md

 > If none of the email address attributes listed in the previous table are found, SSO returns an error.
 Also, if the `Full name` attribute isn't set, then the name will be displayed as the value of the `Email address`.
 { .important}

-## Configure your IdP to work with Docker
+## Step three: Configure your IdP to work with Docker

 The user interface for your IdP may differ slightly from the following steps.
 You can refer to the documentation for your IdP to verify.